syncfusion-content/wpf-docs/wpf/Diagram/Page-Settings.md

 | Centimeters | ![Centimeters](Page-Settings_images/UnitCms.PNG) |
 | Inches | ![Inches](Page-Settings_images/UnitInches.png) |

-## How to change the scaling of Page
+## How to change the scalling of Page

-The `PrintScale` property of `PageSettings` class will allows you to reduce or enlarge the diagram page to fit into specific area when you print it.
+The `PrintScale` property of `PageSettings` class allows you to reduce or enlarge the diagram page to fit into specific area when you print it.
 The default scaling of the page will be 1 (i.e 100%).

 {% tabs %}
 {% highlight xaml %}